yihuacheng/DVGaze/README.md

 </div>

 ## Description
 Dual cameras have been applied in many devices recently.
 In this paper, we explore a new direction for gaze estimation.
 We propose a dual-view gaze estimation network (DV-Gaze) including dual-view interactive convolution block and dual-view transformers.
-This work is accepted by ICCV 2023.
 ![DVGaze](images/pipeline.png)

 ## Comming Soon